pehor/ssg-my-friend/README.md

 # SSG-my-friend
+This repository is meant to be an example and a starting point for building a static website generator.
-Uses Next.js to generate a static website.
-Deploys it to AWS S3.
+It uses Next.js to generate a static website.
+Scripts are included to deploy the results to AWS S3.

-Contains an example app with dummy data to simulate a simple cms as the datasource.
+There are simple static pages and generated static pages.
+The `dummyData` folder is included to emulate a simple CMS as the data source for the generated pages (see `src/pages/posts`).
+This data is read at build time from there.

-# Setup
+# Setup to support deployment to AWS S3
-## Deployment
 - set up an AWS S3 bucket at https://s3.console.aws.amazon.com/

 You need to create an S3 bucket.
 It needs to be set up for static website hosting.
 Blocking public access should be turned off.